 Note that these awards are sometimes referred to as "Murdock awards" for historic reasons.

 Follow the "Search for an REU Site" link.
-Many of the individual REU sites are not updated for Summer 2008 until early in 2008.
-In some cases, you can figure out if the program is funded for Summer 2008 by going to the "Abstract of Award" link for the program.
+Many of the individual REU sites are not updated for the upcoming summer until early that same year.
+In some cases, you can figure out if the program is funded for an upcoming summer by going to the "Abstract of Award" link for the program.

 Each national lab has student internship programs, some of which include mathematics or computer science.
-In particular, the Pacific Northwest National Lab has several internship programs that are open to mathematics and computer science students.
-Follow links at the PNNL Student Opportunities page.
+In particular, the Pacific Northwest National Lab has SulI internships that are open to mathematics and computer science students.